Key Takeaways

 - Market:

-- Medical: Since the IDOH began accepting applications for the Medical Cannabis Registry Program on September 2, 2014, it has approved applications for 375,560 qualifying patients.
-As of April 30, 2025, the total number of active patients is 133,887.
-There are 55 licensed medical cannabis dispensaries.
-Since retail sales began in November 2015, total medical cannabis sales have surpassed $2.3 billion.
+- Medical: Since the IDOH began accepting applications for the Medical Cannabis Registry Program on September 2, 2014, it has approved applications for 412,832 qualifying patients.
+As of March 31, 2026, the total number of active patients was 119,497.
+There were 55 licensed medical cannabis dispensaries.
+Since retail sales began in November 2015, total medical cannabis sales have surpassed $2.9 billion.

 Illinois Cannabis Legalization